ergoplatform/ergodocs/docs/node/install/docker.md

 # Docker

-To run last Ergo version in mainnet as a console application with logs printed to console:
+To run the latest Ergo version in mainnet as a console application with logs printed to console:

-## Docker

 ```
 sudo docker run --rm -p 9030:9030 -p 127.0.0.1:9053:9053 -v /path/on/host/to/ergo/data:/home/ergo/.ergo ergoplatform/ergo --mainnet